 Sabercats at the NEXT LEVEL

-Alexa joined Sabino before her Junior year of high school.
-Her powerful inside presence and relentless rebounding have made her a difficult force to stop.
+Her powerful inside presence and relentless rebounding made her a difficult force to stop.

-Diana Jimenez is a Sophomore at Dallas Christian College for the 2013-14 season.
+Diana Jimenez is a Junior at Dallas Christian College for the 2014-15 season.

-After joining Sabino after her sophomore year of High School, Diana dedicated herself with tireless work habits, improving her shot, conditioning and understanding of the game.
+Diana came to Sabino as a Junior, and she dedicated herself with tireless work habits, improved her shot, conditioning and understanding of the game.

-Chelsea Olson is a Redshirt Freshman at Glendale Community College where she plays for former UA women's standout Timi Brown, now the head coach of the Gauchos.
+Chelsea Olson played two years at Glendale Community College for former UA women's standout Timi Brown, now the head coach of the Gauchos.

 She has put into practice everything that Sabino Girls basketball teaches and stands for.